Healthy Recipes Blog

 Recipe Tips

-1. Right after making it and cutting it into squares, this fudge is a bit soft.
+1. Right after making it and cutting it into squares, this fudge is soft.
 It improves the next day after an overnight stay in the fridge, so it's a good idea to make it the day before.

 Recipe FAQs